Trio2112/GitHubPages/EntityFrameworkCore2GettingStarted.md

   - Create a mapping class (ie SamuraiBattle.cs) that has a SamuraiId and BattleId.
   - Change the Samurai class to have a SamuraiBattles property that returns a list of SamuraiBattle objects.
   - Change the Battle class to have a SamuraiBattles property that returns a list of SamuraiBattle objects.
   - EF Core won’t be able to derive the correct db table relationships that should be set up.
-You need to add the following code to your DbContext class (SamuraiContext in this example) to guide EF Core to create the correct relationships:<br/>
+You need to add the following code to your DbContext class (SamuraiContext in this example) to guide EF Core to create the correct relationships:
     ```
        protected override void OnModelCreating(ModelBuilder modelBuilder)
        {